urbantrout/docs/en/index.md

 ## What it’s For

-Craft was built to be exceptionably scalable, to the point that even its own feature set can adapt to the scope of the project.
+Craft was built to be exceptionally scalable, to the point that even its own feature set can adapt to the scope of the project.
 Whether you’re building a portfolio site or a big corporate site, Craft is a great choice.

 ## Tech Specs